GFouilhe-AThiriet/Projet-L3/UpdatesReport.md

 Update 24/05 by Au. : Finally I opted for Pygame and as I thought, it is clearly better than the rest to have an interactive display.
 I created the basics of interactive windows and controls.
 I also added a new column "groups" in the cvs file in order to complete the step 3.

 Update 25/05 by Au. : Today minor updates.
 I think the Pygame code should be rebuilt properly.
-Otherwise we'll end up with a 600 lines code illigible.
+Otherwise we'll end up with a 600 lines illigible code.